golemfactory/golem-architecture/standards/2-service/srv/comp.md

 Indicates the expiration time of the Agreement which is being negotiated.
 This is expressed as Javascript timestamp (number of milliseconds since 1970-01-01 00:00:00 UTC, as returned by `Date.now()`)

+## Expiring vs Perpetual Agreements

+For scenarios where perpetual (non-expiring) Agreements are required, eg. long-running services, the `golem.srv.comp.expiration` may remain **unspecified**.
+This indicates the intent of Demand issuer to negotiate a *Perpetual* Agreement.

 ### **Examples**
 * `golem.srv.comp.expiration=1608556352458` - specifies the expiration timestamp of the Agreement.